Currently, there are six different Google Ads attribution models to choose from.

 - You generated awareness

-When it comes to converting?
-Not the best.
+When it comes to measuring conversions?
+First-click is not the best.

 But for brand awareness campaigns and testing top of the funnel engagement, first-click is very good.